Pages

 Besides making me a fan of the series, I was captivated by the natural beauty of New Zealand and was determined to visit the country and the movie set.
 The movie set is located in Matamata, which is about 70 KM from Rotorua.
 You can book one of the many tours on the official website at the link below.

-Back story of the Movie set
+Back story of the Movie set:

 As with any movie production there is always a fascinating back story and here is the one regarding the Hobbiton movie set.
 Peter Jackson (the director) was scouting locations for the Shire and the village.
 His location scouts came across the Alexander Farm in Waikato region.
 The farm captured the description from the book of rolling hills, lush green pastures, a large tree, pond and grazing sheep.
-The Alexanders had not heard of Peter Jackson, so the first time that Jackson tried to talk to them about leasing his farm, he was told to go away as there a rugby match going on!
+The Alexanders had not heard of Peter Jackson, so the first time that Jackson tried to talk to them about leasing his farm, he was told to go away as there a rugby match going on TV!
 Not deterred, Jackson came back and convinced the farmer to let him build the set on his land.
 After he had received a skeptical approval, the next big task was to build the set.

 hobbiton,alexander farm,matamata